15 First-Time Homebuyer Mistakes and How to Avoid Them

 How do I choose the right real estate agent?

-A real estate agent can be an asset or a nightmare during the homebuying process, so you want to research and read reviews on an agent before deciding.
+A real estate agent can be your biggest asset during the homebuying journey, so you should research and read reviews on an agent before deciding.
 Family, friends and colleagues in the area can also give recommendations.
 You want an agent that is responsive and understands your needs.
-If at any time you don’t feel comfortable with your agent, fire them and hire a new one.
+If at any time you don’t feel comfortable with your agent, you can part ways and hire another agent who understands and aligns with your goals.

 Bottom line